-Sarah Jae Leiber is a writer (mostly plays, screenplays, and essays), singer (mostly Carole King), and actor (mostly not anymore) from just outside of Philadelphia, PA.
+Sarah Jae Leiber is a writer (mostly plays, screenplays, and essays), singer (mostly Carole King covers), and actor (mostly not anymore) based in Philadelphia, PA.
 She is funny and Jewish and on Twitter.

-Sarah is currently the marketing apprentice at Actors Theatre of Louisville.
-She also works for BroadwayWorld.com as their evening entertainment newsdesk editor (she used to be their entertainment intern before leveling up).
-In the past, she’s worked as a marketing associate for Muhlenberg College Theatre & Dance and as an administrative intern at Lantern Theatre Company.
+Sarah is a member of the 2020 TEDxBroadway Young Professionals program and an alumna of Actors Theatre of Louisville's 48th Professional Training Company.
+Before that, she worked as a marketing associate for Muhlenberg College Theatre & Dance and as an administrative intern at Lantern Theatre Company.
 She’s also been a receptionist at a casino hair salon and a doughnut lady at Krispy Kreme.
 She has stories.

-A recent graduate of Muhlenberg College with a degree in theatre and history, Sarah wrote a thesis about C. Everett Koop, arts, and activism during the AIDS crisis.
+A 2019 graduate of Muhlenberg College with a degree in theatre and history, Sarah wrote a thesis about C. Everett Koop, arts, and activism during the AIDS crisis.
 She also did a lot of dramaturgy there, most recently on Mr. Burns: a post-electric play (dir.
 Beth Schachter).
-This was thrilling and necessary because Sarah is named after Homer Simpson.

 Sarah has very complicated personal relationships with an American Idol runner up and with the granddaughter of a very famous psychiatrist.
 She’d be happy to tell you or your publication about this, or about the time she got interviewed by a literal Nazi, for free or for money.